engineyard/ey-docs/pages/account-hibernation.md

 Your account is hibernating when all instances have been stopped, all environments have been removed, and all IP addresses have been deleted.

-  1. Login to your AppCloud account.
+  1. Login to your Cloud account.
   2. For each environment in your account, click Stop.
   3. Then click Delete for each Environment.
   4. Click the IP Addresses menu item in your Dashboard.